-Mathias is a consultant with RMI's electricity practice.
+Mathias is a Sr. Associate with RMI's electricity practice.
 His focus is on the implementation of demand-side management resources, analyzing both regulation and policy frameworks and new business models for accelerating industry uptake.
 Mathias joined RMI in July 2008.

 Select RMI Projects

 - Electric Utility Planning and Analysis—Mathias has contributed to RMI research and consulting projects analyzing low-carbon alternatives for the electric utility sector, and analyzed how utilities can meet future load growth through demand-side management programs.

 - Financing and Investment—Mathias has evaluated strategies for increasing the amount of investment in energy efficiency and renewables.
 This work has involved a broad array of topics from white tag certificates to PACE bonds.

 - Policy and Regulation—Mathias’s research explores regulatory and policy frameworks for incentivizing businesses to invest in energy efficiency and other less carbon-intensive resources.

 - Smart Grid Potential—As part of RMI’s Next Generation Utility initiative, Mathias is investigating the role the smart grid will play in increasing demand-side management capabilities and the integration of renewable energy.

 Prior to joining RMI's Energy and Resources team, Mathias worked at the World Resources Institute for their Climate and Energy team.
 Mathias has also worked on integrating renewable energy and advancing resource efficiency for the Facilities Management Department at Carleton College.
 Mathias's research on the economics of energy has taken him to China, Thailand, Vietnam, Costa Rica, and Iceland.

 Carleton College, B.A. in International Relations with a concentration in Environmental and Technological Studies.